VallariAg/Blog/content/blog/scopeInJS/index.md

 #### Cheating Lexical Scope
 Even though they are *set in stone* as they are scopes in which you write code, lexical scope can be cheated!
 Cheated?
 Yeah, we can not define a variable during writing the code (author-time) and define it after lexer has passed by.
 You might ask, add a variable to scope after author-time?
-Is that possible?
+Is that even possible?
 Yes, it is!

 There are two ways to cheat lexical scope, both of which are considered bad practices and should be avoided.
-Why? *Cheating lexical scope leads to poorer performance*.
+Why? *Cheating lexical scope leads to poorer performance* (we'll look at this later).
 Now, let's look at these two ways:
 1. `eval`
     > The eval() function evaluates JavaScript code represented as a string.